 Leading by Example:

-- Between 2008 and 2012, Responsible Care companies reduced SOx emissions by about 40 percent and reduced NOx emissions by about 22 percent.
+- Between 2008 and 2013, Responsible Care companies have reduced hazardous releases to the air, land and water by more than 75 percent, SOx emissions by about 47 percent, and NOx emissions by about 36 percent.

 Policies to Help Protect the Environment